Pet Insurance That Covers Pre-Existing Conditions

 Pre-existing conditions are health issues your pet had before signing up for pet insurance or that begin during the waiting period after buying your policy.

-According to Doctor Stephanie Liff, a doctor of veterinary medicine, pre-existing conditions can range from minor to severe.
+According to Doctor Stephanie Liff, a doctor of veterinary medicine, pre-existing conditions can cause pet insurers not to cover treatment of other related issues.

 Based on Doctor Liff’s expertise, if your pet shows any signs of an illness before your policy fully begins, you run the risk of having other related conditions excluded from your policy.